Abigail Salisbury

 Abigail Salisbury is an American politician and lawyer.
-She is member of the Democratic Party and has represented the 34th district in the Pennsylvania House of Representatives since 2023.
+She is a member of the Democratic Party and has represented the 34th district in the Pennsylvania House of Representatives since 2023.

 Early life and education

 Salisbury was born in Ohio, but moved to Pennsylvania in grade school.
 She graduated from Fairview High School in 2000.
 Salisbury attained a bachelor of arts degree from Case Western Reserve University in 2004 and a juris doctor and a Master of Public Policy and Management (M.P.P.M.) from the University of Pittsburgh in 2007 and 2013, respectively.

 Career

 An attorney, Salisbury ran a low cost law firm representing nonprofits and small businesses.
 She was also a First Amendment law professor at the University of Pittsburgh and the executive director of the university's legal news and research service.
 Salisbury previously taught international human rights law in Kosovo and Ethiopia.

 From 2018 to 2022, Salisbury served on the borough council of Swissvale, Pennsylvania.
 She served as council president during her final two years.

 In 2022, Salisbury challenged incumbent State Representative Summer Lee in the Democratic primary election.
 Despite being endorsed by the local Democratic committee, Salisbury was defeated by the incumbent.
 After Lee was elected to the United States House of Representatives that same year, Salisbury ran in the 2023 special election to fill Lee's vacancy.
 She defeated Republican Party candidate Robert Pagane.
 In conjunction with two other simultaneous special elections, Salisbury's victory affirmed Democrats' one-seat majority in the State House following the 2022 election.
 In 2024, Salisbury faced a primary challenge from Ashley Comans, a progressive ally of Lee.
 Despite Comans outraising Salisbury and earning the endorsements of Lee, Pittsburgh Mayor Ed Gainey, and Allegheny County Executive Sara Innamorato, Salisbury defeated Comans 65%-35%.
-She faces no opposition in the general election.
+She faced no opposition in the general election.